-Herbicides for cotton and soybeans, such as the Roundup Ready Xtend Crop System®, were developed to help fight resistant weeds.
-They require strict adherence to the safety precautions and applications instructions on the manufacturer’s label.
+Herbicides for cotton and soybeans, such as the Roundup Ready Xtend Crop System®, or the Enlist Weed Control System were developed to help fight resistant weeds.
+They require strict adherence to the safety precautions and applications instructions on the manufacturer's label.

 Implementing a Quality Management System (QMS) can help you track herbicide and pesticide applications and help reduce the risk of misapplication.

 - Follow the product label instructions.
 The label details lawful herbicide and pesticide usage and explains what licensed applicators need to do before, during and after application.
 It is against federal and state law to use herbicide and pesticide products other than in accordance with their labeling.

 - Develop a QMS.
 A QMS utilizes the skills and experience of your employees and the risk management expertise of Nationwide to define and implement written policies and procedures to effectively manage your agronomy operations.
 This can help you achieve consistent business operations and ensure the safety of your employees, customers and the general public.
 Additionally, a QMS is a defined and documented way of communicating to employees what is required to produce the desired service level and can help influence employee actions to complete tasks according to specified quality and safety standards.

 Nationwide’s claim data suggests that misapplications may increase when new herbicide technologies are implemented.
 Such was the case when cotton and soybean seed traits for 2,4-dichlorophenoxyacetic acid (2,4-D) and dicamba tolerance were integrated.
 Two of the most common losses we see are due to tank contamination and drift.